Development and Climate Days

 Location: Kameha Grand, Am Bonner Bogen 1, 53227 Bonn, Germany

 Date: 11–12 November 2017

-This year’s D&C days will aim to influence the ‘Ambition Mechanism’ processes under the UNFCCC – particularly the Facilitative Dialogue and Global Stocktake – and to inform climate action on all levels.
+This year’s D&C days aims to influence the ‘Ambition Mechanism’ processes under the UNFCCC – particularly the Facilitative Dialogue and Global Stocktake – and to inform climate action on all levels.

 At D&C Days the dynamic format encourages dialogue on a range of issues that link policy, knowledge and practice.
 Innovative approaches encourage participants to interact, challenge existing thinking and to generate new ideas.